MobsLab/SleepScoringOnline/Technical-issues.md

 ## Noisy signal

 If the noise in the signal is quite strong, you can check multiple things:
-* grounding
+* Grounding
 * Faraday cage.
-* external hard disk docks, as we noticed that one of these docks was creating a strong background noise when placed in a close radius from the Intan board.
+* External hard disk docks, as we noticed that one of these docks was creating a strong background noise when placed in a close radius from the Intan board.